richeney/pal/README.md

 # Automated PAL linking script

-This script can be called from ~/.bashrc to automate Partner Admin Link for a signed in user.
-It will efficiently check that all visible tenancies are linked so that it does not unnecessarily slow down user logon times.
+This script can be called from ~/.bashrc to automate some Partner Admin Link activities for a signed in user.

 ## Background